slimndap/jeero/readme.txt

 == Upgrade Notice ==

+= 1.2 =
+Adds support for the Very Simple Event List plugin.

 = 1.1 =
-Added the option to deactivate imports and support for the Events Schedule WordPress Plugin.
+Adds the option to deactivate imports and support for the Events Schedule WordPress Plugin.

 = 1.0 =
 Jeero is born!